NCleverly/CommonCore/Xamarin.Forms.CommonCore/PushNotifications/readme.txt

 https://github.com/rdelrosario/xamarin-plugins/tree/master/PushNotification

 Droid:
-- In the MainActivity set LocalNotify.MainType = typeof(MainActivity);
 - You might have to enable in the project settings Multi-Dex
 - Add permission in the Manifest:
     <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED" />